Weather data accuracy

 For historical data, annual precipitation sums are calculated best by using satellite observations from CHIRPS2, which are bias corrected with the same measurement data set used for verification in this study.
 The model accuracy of CHIRPS2 in regions without measurement stations is therefore expected to be significantly lower and to a certain extent unknown.

-The model accuracy for the dewpoint temperature is slightly lower than the model accuracy for the air temperature.
+The model accuracy for the dew point temperature is slightly lower than the model accuracy for the air temperature.
 MAE values are between 1.9 - 2.4 K for numerical weather forecast models and 1.6 K for a reanalysis model.
 The accuracy of model simulations with MOS are in a similar range to those of the reanalysis model.

 Accuracy by time range (forecasts, historical data)